› Visit site

 IceBridge Aircraft Fleet

-The NASA P-3B and DC-8 airborne laboratories are the workhorses of Operation IceBridge.
+NASA's P-3B and DC-8 airborne laboratories have been the workhorses of Operation IceBridge.
 These aircraft house several sophisticated instruments for measuring snow depth, ice elevation and thickness, surface temperature, bed topography and other characteristics of sea ice, ice sheets and glaciers.

 Laser altimeters are the primary instruments on both NASA's previous ice-monitoring satellite ICESat (GLAS) and the upcoming ICESat-2 (ATLAS).
 Laser altimeters are used by IceBridge scientists to measure changes in ice elevation and by using these instruments, IceBridge is able to continue ICESat's record of measurements and will validate and calibrate readings by ICESat-2 in the future.
 NASA uses two laser altimeters, one optimized for low altitude and one for medium altitude.
 UTIG and UAF also use laser altimeters of their own.

 - Airborne Topographic Mapper (ATM)

 - UTIG LiDARs

 The University of Kansas's Center for Remote Sensing of Ice Sheets (CReSIS) operates a variety of radar instruments on the IceBridge P-3B and DC-8 airborne laboratories.
 Each of these instruments uses a different frequency band, which gives them the ability to examine the entire ice column, ranging from the surface, through accumulated snow and all the way down to the bedrock below.

 Radar Instruments Used: